 The affordability of Homeownership has been helped in recent years by low interest rates and the availability of high loan-to-value mortgages backed by mortgage insurance.
 But what would happen if those interest rates were to jump?
-Concerned by that scenario, the government introduced tougher stress-test criteria in fall 2016, with the aim of reducing mortgage default among homebuyers.
+Concerned by that scenario, the government introduced tougher interest rate stress-test criteria in fall 2016, with the aim at preparing perspective homebuyers for a future rise in interest rates.
 What does that mean for you?
 More likely than not, less money to work with.
 Here’s why.

 Lenders and mortgage insurers look at two debt service ratios when qualifying you for a mortgage and mortgage insurance.

 The carrying costs of your home, such as mortgage payments, taxes, heating, etc., relative to your income.

 Your home carrying costs (mortgage payments, taxes, heating, etc.) plus your debt payments (credit cards, student loans, car loans, etc.), again relative to your income.